Boluwatife Ajibola

 Research interests

-My research interest cuts across areas of social movement studies, international development, Information and Communication Technologies for Development, and governance.
+My research interest cuts across areas of social movement studies, international development, Information and Communication Technologies for Development, and democratic studies.
 Some of my recent publications have explored theoretical and practical dimensions to the targeting of legislatures by protesters, as well as how state actors respond to protest violence.
 I have presented my research at various international conferences, including conferences organised by the Development Studies Association, UK; Political Studies Association, UK; Southern Political Studies Association, USA; and Taiwan Foundation for Democracy, among others, some of which were fully funded.

 In the future, I would be interested to engage with, and collaborate on, projects, activities and training on research impact and informing policy through research.
 Completing short courses, such as the Policy Engagement Kickstart, and Building Impact into Research here at the University of Leeds has sparked my interest in exploring several possibilities in policy and research impact domains.
 Happy to connect and collaborate with people that share similar interests.
 Please do get in touch.